Find Massage Schools Near You, Plus Get Vital Info on Training and Working as a Massage Therapist

 In addition, some massage therapists opt to work in more than one environment.
 They buy portable massage tables and make house calls, spending their days traveling from house to house.

-- You can become part of a growing career field thanks to the alternative health sector's rising popularity.
+- Bright job outlook: You can become part of a growing career field.

-- Depending on what area of the field you choose to enter, you could enjoy extreme flexibility when it comes to your work schedule.
-Many independent massage therapists are able to set their own hours.
+- Flexibility: Depending on what area of the field you choose, you could enjoy extreme flexibility when it comes to your work schedule.
+Many independent massage therapists can set their own hours.

-- If you are truly passionate about the work, you will likely never tire of it.
+- Work that's rewarding and interesting: If you are truly passionate about the work, you will likely never tire of it.
 Many massage therapists feel physically, mentally, and spiritually fulfilled by healing others through touch.

-- Since you will be working one-on-one with clients, you have the opportunity to meet a variety of people and build close and lasting professional relationships.
+- Building valuable relationships: Since you will be working one-on-one with clients, you have the opportunity to meet a variety of people and build close and lasting professional relationships.